 If you have diabetes, Subway sandwiches are still an option

-So many people think they have to swear off carbs, and usually bread is really demonized.
+So many people think they have to swear off carbs if they have diabetes, and usually bread is really demonized.
 Yes, carbohydrate can raise blood sugar.
 But our body needs glucose to function properly.
 Blood sugar will increase when we eat, but by combining carbs with protein, fat, and fiber, our blood sugar will be better off.
 But you may be wondering, what’s the best bread for diabetics at subway…

 Best bread for diabetics

-The best bread option is ideally going to have a few grams of fiber to help slow the release of glucose into the blood stream.
-Out of the options available at Subway, my preferred bread is the Hearty Multigrain option because it does have 3 grams of fiber per serving.
+The best bread option for those with diabetes is ideally going to have a few grams of fiber to help slow the release of glucose into the blood stream.
+Out of the options available at Subway, my preferred bread is the Hearty Multigrain option or the Honey Oat because they do have 3 grams of fiber per serving.
 Most other options have 0-1 grams of fiber, but the wraps have 2 grams.
+You can find this information in their nutrition facts chart

 Ok, hooray for fiber, but what about total carbohydrate?
 If you’ve followed along on this blog series, you know we try to find options at restaurants that range from 30-60 grams of carbohydrate.
 The 6″ subs contain between 34-36 grams of carbohydrate and the 6″ flatbread contains 40 grams of carbohydrate per serving.
 Not too shabby!
 Now layer on some meat (or tuna) and veggies, and we’ve got protein and fiber to help out your blood sugar.